California City Achieves New Lows In Anti-Bullying Laws, Makes Public Entirely Subject To Other People's 'Feelings'

-from the getting-out-of-hand dept
+from the protecting-the-elusive-5-25-demographic-from-feeling-down dept

 "Fixing" bullying through rushed, stupid, reactionary laws does nothing to address the issue and generally just makes things worse.
 Carson, CA, Mayor Jim Dear thinks he's going to beat bullying and he's going to use a new law to do it.
 His plan is a real gem, though, requiring only a one-paragraph summary to encompass its utter vapidity. (via Adam Steinbaugh)

 Under an ordinance that will go before the City Council next week, it would become a misdemeanor in the small Harbor-area city to cause anyone from kindergarten through age 25 to “feel terrorized, frightened, intimidated, threatened, harassed or molested” with no legitimate purpose.1.
 This wording suggests there are legitimate reasons to "terrorize, frighten, intimidate, threaten, harass or molest" people aged 5-25.
 Sadly, the mayor fails to provide examples.

 2. Thicker skin is apparently grafted on at age 25, at which point people can expect to be terrorized, threatened, etc. right up to the limits of existing laws.
 The subtext here is that people are expected to "grow up" and deal with bullying better at some point in their lives.
 That arbitrary point appears to be four years past the legal drinking age.

 3. This bill is entirely subjective -- the key word being "feel."
 No one is allowed to make anyone "feel" any of the above forbidden feelings.
 As presented here, there's no "reasonable person" subjectivity bar, which makes everyone in Carson subject to everyone else's feelings.

 This bill also covers "cyberbullying," which is incredibly redundant considering all of the feelings listed above.
 But it goes beyond simple redundancy, offering additional actionable feelings specific to electronic communications.